Update 5 on 01/12/2021

 Azure Bastion is available in almost all regions.
 For new regions, check the Azure Region Availability by Service website.

 Create a Azure Bastion Host

 This chapter leads you to the simple creation process for an Azure Bastion Host.
-Please note that you need a free subnet area in the selected VNET and note the region availability.
+Please note that you need a free subnet area in the selected VNET.

 There are two ways to deploy an Azure Bastion Host over the Portal or via the Azure VM Blade.
-This article goes use the prefered way over the Azure Bastion blade.
+This article use the prefered way over the Azure Bastion blade, because here is the central blade to manage all enrolled Bastions services.
 To reach the Bastion blade use the search bar.

 Create a Azure Bastion Subnet

-For the Azure Bastion service you need a subnet called AzureBastionSubnet in the planned VNET with a prefix of /27.
-This can be a little challenge, because there is no free space in the selected VNET.
-I prefer to leave some free space in VNETs for upcoming Azure services when you create new VNETs in Azure.
+For the Azure Bastion service you need a subnet called AzureBastionSubnet in the planned VNET with a minimum prefix of

 Assign Public IP

 Azure automatically assigns a public IP to the service and generates a name that corresponds to the VNET declaration.
 I prefer to change the name of the public IP resource to see that it’s assigned to the Bastion service – but that’s up to you.